xxyzz/WordDumb/README.md

     - Enable "Run spaCy with GPU" option if your machine has [CUDA](https://developer.nvidia.com/cuda-downloads).
 GPU will be used when creating X-Ray file if spaCy has transformer model for the book language with ner component.

     - Larger spaCy model has higher [Named-entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) precision therefore improves X-Ray quality, more details at https://spacy.io/models/en

     - Enter a Fandom link to get X-Ray descriptions from Fandom, delete the link to search Wikipedia.
+This option also supports Fandom Wiki that has multiple languages by appending the language code to URL, for example https://lotr.fandom.com/fr.

     - Enable "Add locator map to EPUB footnotes" if your e-reader supports image in footnotes.